BezouwenR/IBMiProgTool/README.md

 Start the application by double click on the IBMiProgTool.jar file.

+Version 02.01:

+- Added pattern matching for libraries, files and members.
+- Expanding tree nodes runs in parallel.
+- Rectangular selection of text in the editor was added with shift, Copy, Cut, Paste and Delete.

 - - - - - - - - - -

 Tento projekt se neinstaluje, je okamžitě k použití jako Java aplikace v adresáři projektu.
 Aplikace vyžaduje Javu SE 8 instalovanou v PC.